Policy last updated

 Teaching and learning

-Incorporate learning activities into the curriculum focused on healthy eating and oral health practices.
+- incorporate learning activities into the curriculum focused on healthy eating and oral health practices.
+Dental Health Services Victoria, in partnership with Cool, have developed curriculum-aligned lesson plans for Years 3 to 6 to support schools:

 Support staff and educators

-Provide staff with the tools and resources and practical strategies on a regular basis to support oral health at school and home.
+Schools may provide staff with resources and practical strategies to support oral health at school:

 Community partnerships

-- Provide staff and families with tools and resources and practical strategies on a regular basis to support oral health and school and at home
+- provide staff and families with resources and strategies to support oral health at school and at home:

 Promote public dental services